rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

              61 << 4 = 976
              61 << 40 = 15616

-        **Reason 2** is not seen in the code, because it is a reason of programmer intent: shifts by less than 0 or by more than ``N - 1`` (N being the bit-length of the value being shifted) are both meaningless.
+        Shifts by less than 0 or by more than ``N - 1`` (N being the bit-length of the value being shifted) result in implementation-defined behavior.

         .. code-block:: rust